tonyhayes/hot_tramp/README.md

 Once you have those, you should install these globals with npm install --global:

-* webpack (npm install --global webpack)
+* webpack (npm install --global webpack)  -> Note for Windows: had to install local to project

-* webpack-dev-server (npm install --global webpack-dev-server)
+* webpack-dev-server (npm install --global webpack-dev-server)  -> Note for Windows: had to install local to project

 * karma (npm install --global karma-cli)